Lachin-Khankendi road: ICRC vehicles pass unhindered through protest area | News.az

 Lachin-Khankendi road: ICRC vehicles pass unhindered through protest area

-Peaceful protesters on Thursday ensured the free passage of two passenger cars and four trucks of the ICRC through the protest area.
-The vehicles were moving from Khankendi towards Lachin.
+The peaceful protesters on Thursday ensured the free passage of 5 trucks and 8 passenger cars of the ICRC through the protest area.
+The vehicles were carrying families of Armenian origin living in Azerbaijan’s Karabakh region.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.